tim-smart/effect-io-ai/effect/Effect-acquireReleaseInterruptible.md

 # acquireReleaseInterruptible

-This function constructs a scoped resource from an `acquire` and `release` `Effect` value.
+Creates a scoped resource with an interruptible acquire action.

-If the `acquire` `Effect` value successfully completes execution, then the `release` `Effect` value will be added to the finalizers associated with the scope of this `Effect` value, and it is guaranteed to be run when the scope is closed.

-The `acquire` `Effect` values will be run interruptibly.
-The `release` `Effect` values will be run uninterruptibly.

-Additionally, the `release` `Effect` value may depend on the `Exit` value specified when the scope is closed.
+**Details**

+This function is similar to {@link acquireRelease}, but it allows the acquisition of the resource to be interrupted.
+The `acquire` effect, which represents the process of obtaining the resource, can be interrupted if necessary.

 To import and use `acquireReleaseInterruptible` from the "Effect" module: